1904819084/Macro/README.md

    make
    ```

-5. We don't run `make install` here since we have to get benchmarks first.
-It is included in our following bash scripts.
+5. We don't run `make install` here since we have to get benchmarks first. `make install` is included in our following bash scripts.

 ### Get Benchmarks